Parrisu/JetsProject/README.md

 Run the program.
 You are presented with 9 options.
-	- select your choice with a single digit input from 1 - 9.
+Select your choice with a single digit input from 1 - 9.
 1. Will list the current Jet's in the AirField.
 2. Will activate all of the Jets' flying command.
 3. Shows the fastest Jet.
 4. Shows the Jet with the longest range.
 5. Will tell the Cargo Planes to load cargo.
 6. Will tell the Fighter Jets to prepare for combat.
 7. Will allow you to add a Passenger Jet to the AirField.
 8. Will allow you to remove any Jet of your choice in the AirField.
 9. Will exit the program.
 Have fun with it!

 Thank you for checking out my program!